 Residents may park on streets except between the hours of 2:00 a.m. and 6:00 a.m., from December 1 through March 31.
 However, to permit City plows to most effectively clear City streets, it is recommended that residents avoid parking on the street during any significant snowfall until after the department has completed its snow removal operations.

 SNOW AND ICE REMOVAL

-The Public Works Department offers the following FAQ’s in preparation for the winter season.
+The Public Works Department provides the following information in preparation for the winter season.
 Timely response and effective execution in anticipation of variable weather conditions are essential for an efficient snow removal plan.
-Online weather data and Lake County Passage CCTV information are constantly monitored to determine the impact of storms including scheduling personnel and availability of equipment.
-This advance information assists the Department to prepare an effective plan for snow removal operations.
-The Public Works Department works closely with the Public Safety personnel to identify specific salting or plowing needs.
+Online weather data and Lake County Passage CCTV information are constantly being monitored to determine the impact of storms.
+This allows the City to schedule personnel and get equipment ready and available for any upcoming snow event.
+The information provided in advance assists the Public Works Department to prepare an effective plan for snow removal while working closely with the Public Safety personnel to identify specific salting or plowing needs.

 Property owners should inform their snow removal companies of the Snow Removal Ordinance provisions.
 Snow plow operations observed improperly depositing snow in violation of the ordinance will be cited; however, residents are ultimately responsible for compliance and may also be cited.
-Please see the graphic below as a guide to properly remove snow from your driveway, and contact the Public Works Department at 847.432.0807 for more information.
+Please see the graphic below as a guide to properly remove snow from your driveway, or contact the Street Foreman, Randy Abbott, at 847.926.1147 with any questions or concerns.

 For additional information and FAQ's regarding snow and ice removal click here.

 The City maintains contact with both a local weather forecasting service and a modem-accessed weather radar system.
 This combination forewarns the department of storms so employees can be on-site and prepared to respond before the storm arrives.
 Public safety personnel work closely with the Public Works Department to identify specific plowing and salting needs.